NaabSunde/RentukkaGym/README.md

 ## Info board

+- There have been sightings of young children at the gym.
+I wish that you kindly ask them to leave if their behaviour is not suitable to the gym.
+- However this is not necessary if they have a guardian with them or:
+   1. they have a permission (Key card) to be there
+   2. and their training/behaviour looks to be on-point
+   3. and they are not way too young (less than 13-ish year olds)
 - I wish that you take other users into account eg. in your use of cologne! :)
 - Please use the resistance bands responsibly - they aren't cheap nor free
 - Big thanks to everyone who filled my questionnaire!
 Your responses will guide me on the next purchase, and I'm now aware of some issues with the equipment!